Converso: Description

 Saint Joseph of Anchieta (1534–1597), Spanish Jesuit missionary to Brazil and one of the founders of São Paulo and Rio de Janeiro.
 José de Anchieta was a descendant of Jewish converts through the maternal line.

 Conversos were subject to suspicion and harassment from their former and new communities alike.
 Both Christians and Jews called them tornadizos (renegades).
 James I, Alfonso X and John I passed laws forbidding the use of this epithet.
 This was part of a larger pattern of royal oversight, as laws were promulgated to protect their property, forbid attempts to convert them back to Judaism or the Muslim faith and regulate their behaviour, preventing cohabitation or even dining with Jews to prevent their return to Judaism.

 Conversos did not enjoy legal equality.
 Alfonso VII prohibited the "recently converted" from holding office in Toledo.
 Although they had both supporters and bitter opponents in the Christian secular community, they became targets of occasional pogroms during times of social tension (as during an epidemic and after an earthquake).

 While those considered to be of pure blood (called limpieza de sangre) with undisputed Christian lineage enjoyed privilege, particularly among the nobility, in a 15th-century defence of conversos, Bishop Lope de Barrientos listed what historian Norman Roth calls "a veritable 'Who's Who' of Spanish nobility" including converso members or those of converso descent.
 Roth has also written that given the near-universal conversion of Iberian Jews during Visigothic times, "[W]ho among the Christians of Spain could be certain that he is not a descendant of those conversos?"

 According to a widely publicised December 2008 study in the American Journal of Human Genetics, genetic DNA tracing has revealed that modern Spaniards and Portuguese have an average admixture of 19.8% of ancestry originating in the Near East (Phoenicians, Carthaginians, Jews and Levantine Arabs) during historic times, compared to 10.6% of North African or Berber admixture.
 This proportion could be as high as 23% for Latin Americans, according to a study published in Nature Communications.
 This potentially higher proportion of Jewish ancestry in the Latin American population could stem from increased emigration of conversos to the New World to avoid persecution by the Spanish Inquisition.

 Conversos and the Spanish Golden Age

 Conversos played a prominent role in shaping Spanish intellectual and literary culture, particularly during the period commonly called the Spanish Golden Age.
 Their influence began to emerge as early as the 15th century, well before the height of this cultural flourishing.
-One of the most striking examples of this influence is the authorship of La Celestina, an 1499 book by Fernando de Rojas that is considered the first modern play in any language.
-Conversos were central contributors not only to poetry and fiction but also to historical chronicles, anti-Jewish polemics, philosophical texts,and other literary forms.
+One of the most striking examples of this influence is the authorship of La Celestina, a 1499 book by Fernando de Rojas that is considered the first modern play in any language.
+Conversos were central contributors not only to poetry and fiction but also to historical chronicles, anti-Jewish polemics, philosophical texts, and other literary forms.